Join the Largest Ostomy Community

 Bill

 When I was getting out of the hospital, the ostomy nurse gave me a packet of information, including places where I can get ostomy supplies.
 Strangely enough, of the two dozen or so names on the ostomy supplier lists, almost all of the names were out of date - local companies that do carry durable medical goods but not ostomy supplies.
-Makes me wonder it they just looked up "durable medical goods" instead of "ostomy supplies".
+Makes me wonder if they just looked up "durable medical goods" instead of "ostomy supplies".
 Or just old lists that never get updated.
-So it's no surprise that they don't recommend web sites.
+So it's no surprise that they don't recommend websites.
 I don't think they really have a clue what ostomates need on an emotional rather than a physical level.

 The best of luck to all of you with your journeys.

-A few years ago I googled a question about how to control ostomy output.
+A few years ago, I googled a question about how to control ostomy output.
 Google came up with an answer that had been posted on this site.
 Thanks to that answer--taking loperamide--I no longer have an output problem.
-And thanks to that answer I discovered this site.
+And thanks to that answer, I discovered this site.
 So, I really should thank Google.

 This is a worthwhile topic and I thank Bob for initiating it.
 For starters, there are several groups that ought to be contacted and provided with information/pamphlet about this group: the American College of Surgeons; the Wound, Ostomy and Continence Nurses Society; and the Society of Hospital Medicine (hospitalists, as they have come to be called).
 These associations, and others in medicine, all have annual or periodic conferences at which they gain update knowledge for continuing education points.
 It would be nice if we could recruit a qualified individual to be available as a presenter for these seminars and sensitize these people to the issues and the problems that ostomites face daily.
 The surgeons particularly, have no clue about after care matters, and likely view it as beyond their responsibility.
 Even the ostomy nurses may not always keep up-to-date on the latest advances in ostomy care products, not to mention personal care issues.
 I wonder if ostomy product purveyors would be interested in underwriting the cost of accomplishing any of this...

-Wiljpeters: Please ask your oncologist about Ketruda (I am not sure it is spelled correctly).
+Wiljpeters: Please ask your oncologist about Keytruda (I am not sure it is spelled correctly).
 It is immunotherapy, not chemo.
 A friend of mine had duodenal cancer and went through chemo and surgery to get rid of his cancer, but it came back in about a year.
-Now he is on Ketruda, and there are no side effects.
+Now he is on Keytruda, and there are no side effects.
 It is a much longer-term therapy - it's not exactly fast acting, but after about 6 months, his cancer is no longer growing at all, and the doctor expects it will eventually eradicate the cancer.
 Not everyone is a candidate, so you need to talk to your doctor.

 Please, PLEASE, do not give up on life.
 It is too precious to let go.
-Depression is insidious, and you can not see a clear pathway or make good decisions when you are depressed.
+Depression is insidious, and you cannot see a clear pathway or make good decisions when you are depressed.
 I have what has turned out to be a permanent colostomy.
-From what I have seen and heard on this site, a colostomy is defferent from an ileostomy, in that the output is firmer (not as liquid) and less volume.
-Also, there are closed-end pouches so you can just change them and throw the full pouch away in a neat disposal bag instead of the agony and mess of emptying them into the toilet and the impossibility of truly getting the re-sealable end clean and non-smelly.
+From what I have seen and heard on this site, a colostomy is different from an ileostomy, in that the output is firmer (not as liquid) and less volume.
+Also, there are closed-end pouches so you can just change them and throw the full pouch away in a neat disposal bag instead of the agony and mess of emptying them into the toilet and the impossibility of truly getting the re-sealable end clean and non-smelly. nbsp

-i don't think the woc nurses or the surgeons have enough mental space to recommend resources such as this. and the majority of them don't "live" with an ostomy, so their hearts aren't ignited by sharing what can make or break the day-to-day of an ostomate. medicine is what's-in-front-of-you mostly, no time for more in depth info. but when you have a bag you start googling, and that's when you make connections with baggers.
+I don't think the WOC nurses or the surgeons have enough mental space to recommend resources such as this.
+And the majority of them don't "live" with an ostomy, so their hearts aren't ignited by sharing what can make or break the day-to-day of an ostomate.
+Medicine is what's in front of you mostly, no time for more in-depth info.
+But when you have a bag, you start Googling, and that's when you make connections with baggers.

-i joined this site many years ago and didn't return until recently because i got my ostomy chat on via facebook groups. there someone recommended i talk to someone here about a specific issue. either this place or facebook groups (or other forums.. i was on the uoaa one for a long time years ago) allows for real bagger-to-bagger conversation, because there is so much to ask and talk about. ... when you figure something cool out for your own bagging purposes and want to share it, when you're having a catastrophe and want someone to lament with you, when you're curious about a product, etc etc etc.
+I joined this site many years ago and didn't return until recently because I got my ostomy chat on via Facebook groups.
+There, someone recommended I talk to someone here about a specific issue.
+Either this place or Facebook groups (or other forums..
+I was on the UOAA one for a long time years ago) allows for real bagger-to-bagger conversation because there is so much to ask and talk about. ...
+When you figure something cool out for your own bagging purposes and want to share it, when you're having a catastrophe and want someone to lament with you, when you're curious about a product, etc., etc., etc.

-about recommending this site in particular. it's my impression that MAO was set up to be an ostomate dating site, not a general resource, and that membership mechanic has downsides. i'm a freeloader here, so i can't disclose my name or contact info, even if i want to reach out to a person who lives in my town who has had an ostomy recommended to her by her doc .. if this were uoaa or a fb group, i could message them and share contact info to see if i can be helpful. point: the online resources definitely need a plug from healthcare providers because most of them really don't get the day-to-day of a bagger... and we need to connect with our tribe.
+About recommending this site in particular.
+It's my impression that MAO was set up to be an ostomate dating site, not a general resource, and that membership mechanic has downsides.
+I'm a freeloader here, so I can't disclose my name or contact info, even if I want to reach out to a person who lives in my town who has had an ostomy recommended to her by her doc.
+If this were UOAA or a FB group, I could message them and share contact info to see if I can be helpful.
+Point: the online resources definitely need a plug from healthcare providers because most of them really don't get the day-to-day of a bagger... and we need to connect with our tribe.

 Hi ileona12,